muarshad01/Docker_and_Kubernetes/06_Production_Grade_Workflow.md

 Create `Dockerfile`

 ```
-FROM node:alpine as builder             # BUILD-Phase: Tag the phase/stage as 'builder'
+FROM node:16-alpine as builder             # BUILD-Phase: Tag the phase/stage as 'builder'

 WORKDIR '/app'